-Water Source:
+Water Source: The water that is used by this system is groundwater fed through two groundwater wells.
 Source Water Assessment: The North Carolina Department of Environmental Quality (DEQ), Public Water Supply (PWS) Section, Source Water Assessment Program (SWAP) conducted assessments for all drinking water sources across North Carolina.
 The purpose of the assessments was to determine the susceptibility of each drinking water source to Potential Contaminant Sources (PCS).